 - Will honey help my cough?

+Will honey help my cough?
 Yes!
 Honey is a long-trusted remedy for temporary relief from coughing.
 Honey has also been shown to be more effective in treating children’s coughs than over the counter cough medicines.

 - Does honey go bad?

-Honey is the only thing in your kitchen that does not go bad.
+Does honey go bad?
+No, honey is the only thing in your kitchen that does not go bad.
 Honey can last for centuries if stored properly.

-Because my honey is untreated, unheated and unaltered, it may contain organisms that are naturally present in raw honey.
+Because my honey is untreated, unheated, and unaltered, it may contain organisms that are naturally present in raw honey.
 Honey is a natural antibiotic and it is safe to eat raw honey, but the FDA advises that infants not be given raw honey.
 It should be heated first to kill any organisms.
 Some cultures feed newborn babies, honey, even before they are given milk.
 There is pasteurized honey that is available for this.
 Raw honey is not for infants.

 Holistic Honey and Allergies

-There are many claims on the holistic benefits of Honey.
+There are many claims about the holistic benefits of Honey.
 Honey has been claimed to slow aging, prevent hair loss, improve digestion and reduce hay fever symptoms.
 Some have these have been scientifically proven.

 The connection between allergies and honey is that honey is made from the very things that cause hay fever.
 Bees collect Pollen and Nectar from trees and plants – all the things that make us sneeze.
 These are treated and altered inside the bee and turned into honey.
 Honey has small amounts of pollen proteins and other stuff of flowers.